saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

 **Passing Arguments During Import**

+- `import <nixpkgs> {}` is calling two functions, not one.

+1. `import <nixpkgs>`: The first function call

+- `import` is a built-in Nix function.
+Its job is to load and evaluate a Nix expression from a specified path.

+- `<nixpkgs>` is a flake reference.
+When you use `import <nixpkgs>`, Nix evaluates the `default.nix` file (or sometimes `lib/default.nix`) found at that location.

+- The `default.nix` in `nixpkgs` evaluates to a function.
+This function is designed to be configurable, allowing you to pass arguments like `system`, `config`, etc. to customize how `nixpkgs` behaves and what packages it provides.

+- So, `import <nixpkgs>` doesn't give you the `nixpkgs` package set directly;
+  it gives you the function that generates the `nixpkgs` package set derivation.

+2. `{}`: The second function call (and its argument)

+- `{}` denotes an empty attribute set

+- When an attribute set immediately follows a function, it means you are calling that function and passing the attribute set as its single argument.

+So, the `{}` after `import <nixpkgs>` is not part of the `import` function iteself.
+It's the argument being passed to the function that `import <nixpkgs>` just returned.

 - You can also pass an attribute set as an argument to the Nix expression being
   imported: